jackie-dai/Project-1-Overhaul/Section1_CreatingPlayer/section1.md

 Now, add an `if` statement at the very beginning of `Update()` to check if `isAttacking` is true.
 If so, then just return.

 Save your script, and go back into the inspector for the Player object.
-Set `Damage` to 2, `Hitboxtiming` and `Endanimationtiming` as 0.1, and `Movespeed` remaining the same at 2.
+Set `Damage` to 2, `hitBoxTiming` and `endAnimationTiming` as 0.1, and `Movespeed` remaining the same at 2.

 If you press play, you will now see that if you attack, the player will pause for a brief moment before resuming movement.